Alon-V/Chat-Box/README.md

 ---

-## How to Use the app 👨‍💻
+## How to Use the App 👨‍💻

 ### Running the chat and server
-There are 2 ways to open the server:
+There are 2 ways to start the server:
 1) Run the `Main_Server` file and then start the app from the `Run_App` file.
-2) In the app luncher (that opens after running the run_app file), there is a toggle with an indicator in the upper left corner, switch it on, and thats it.
+2) In the app launcher (that opens after running the `Run_App` file), there is a toggle with an indicator in the upper left corner, switch it on, and that’s it.
-    - *This button might not work if you try to use the chat in a lan network.
+    - *This button might not work if you try to use the chat on a LAN network.
       In that case use method number (1).

 ### Adding a user

-This luncher is what you should see after running `Run_App`:
+This launcher is what you should see after running `Run_App`:
 <div align="center">
   <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/838ae443-56ed-4c18-802f-b3d895017376" />
 </div>